Welcome to our latest and most comprehensive Soylent review.

-Soylent has really shaken things up (pun intended) in recent times.
-Their most beloved product, Soylent Drink, has undergone a reformulation.
-Consequently, they have reduced the added sugar to 1g (from 16g) and added extra nutrients.
+In our last Soylent Drink review, we saw that they changed their beloved formula.
+They reduced the added sugar to 1g (from 16g) and added extra nutrients.
 At first glance, a bet to make the RTD healthier.

-This optimization, however, has not been welcomed by hardcore enthusiast, citing that the new Soylent Complete Meal is too sweet, and causes stomach issues.
+This optimization, however, has not been welcomed by hardcore enthusiasts, citing that the new Soylent Complete Meal is too sweet, and causes stomach issues.

 RTD Flavours: Original, Creamy Chocolate, Mint Chocolate, Strawberry, Banana, and Vanilla.